feng-zhang0712/mole/2025/english/support-worker-interview.md

 As for my weaknesses:

 - I hope things can be done perfectly, which causes me to spend extra time, but I’m trying to balance efficiency and quality to better manage my time.
-- I’m still building experience with clients who have advanced dementia or complex health issues, but I’m eager to learn through training and guidance.
+- I’m still building experience with clients who have complex health issues (advanced dementia), but I’m eager to learn through training and guidance.

 I’m excited to use my skills and positive attitudes to make a difference in clients’ lives and contribute to your team.